 6. It Protects Your Vision Too

 Well, you may not find any link between running and your eyes, it does have a beneficial effect.
 A 2013 report in Medicine & Science in Sports & Exercise it clearly states that habitual running may keep your eyes in good form by reducing any risk of development of cataracts.
-Even though there may not be any direct link between exercise and your vision, physical activity like walking and running reduces the likelihood of many health conditions such as hypertension and diabetes, which can become a cause for cataract.
+Even though there may not be any direct link between exercise and your vision, physical activity like walking and running reduces the likelihood of many health conditions such as hypertension and diabetes, which can become a cause of cataracts.

 7. Improves Vitamin D Levels Naturally